jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/rehoming-a-subcloud.rst

     out-of-date" alarm, a lock/unlock is required to clear that alarm on the node before the next step.

 #.
-On the new System Controller, use the following command to start the
+On the new system controller, use the following command to start the
     rehoming process.

     .. code-block:: none